SSyncropel Docs

 • 0 — all checks pass

-• 1 — one or more warnings (non-fatal; daemon likely works but is misconfigured)
+• 1 — one or more warnings (non-fatal; instance likely works but is misconfigured)

-• 2 — one or more failures (daemon likely broken)
+• 2 — one or more failures (instance likely broken)

 Run it before opening an issue, after a suspicious restart, or after any upgrade.